ADAO Sues EPA Over Missed Legacy Asbestos Rule Deadline

 DEP confirms asbestos contamination tripled to 33 million fibers per liter in Brockway Borough water from deteriorating 1950s pipes.

-Occupational risk data for mesothelioma, ranked by exposure level.
-Insulation workers, shipyard workers, and pipefitters face the highest rates.
+Occupational mesothelioma risk, ranked by exposure level.
+Insulation, shipyard, and pipefitting trades face the highest rates.

 Banjima traditional owners filed a $1.5B Federal Court claim against Western Australia over decades of asbestos contamination at Wittenoom.